githwxi/ATS-Xanadu/srcgen2/README.md

 The code for lexing (that is, lexical analysis) is manually written.
 Maybe it is okay for a small project to use a tool to generate code that does lexing.
-In this case, I wanted to write more code in ATS3 so as to better test its design.
+In this case, I also wanted to write more code in ATS3 so as to better test its design.

 When I started implementing my first "real" compiler for Dependent ML (DML) in 1997, I immediately _assumed_ that I should use a tool to